One Taste Of This Bread And It Will Be Loaf At First Bite

 But this recipe?
-It’s got an “it factor” with a tangy lemon glaze and crunchy sliced almonds.
+It’s got an “it factor” with two special touches, a tangy lemon glaze and crunchy sliced almonds.

-Tastes Like It’s Super Hard To Make But It’s Not
+Poppy Seed Bread Tastes Like It’s Hard To Make But It’s Not

 This time around, I developed my own version.
 Some recipes call for orange juice instead of lemon juice.
-I’m sure they are great but my love affair with lemon goes back for years.
-Just say lemon and I get weak in the knees.
+I’m sure they are both wonderful, but my love affair with lemon goes back for years.
+I get weak in the knees at the mention of lemon.

 And almonds?
-I’m nuts about ’em so I couldn’t resist trying a crunchy, yummy topping, can you blame me?
+I’m nuts about them, so I couldn’t resist trying a crunchy, yummy topping, can you blame me?

-Start off with a charming freckled batter that mixes up quickly and has a consistency like cake batter.
+Start with a charming speckled batter that mixes up quickly and has a consistency like cake batter.
 How fun are those freckles?

 Then, pour it into bread pans, muffin tins, or mini loaf pans.